 These announcements are often made formally and professionally via email or an internal memo, sent by letter, posted on a bulletin board or delivered verbally at a team meeting.
 As a physical document, they may also be referred to as a job promotion announcement or a promotion announcement letter.
 The company’s external clients should also receive an announcement about an employee’s promotion is working with them.

 You can use the following steps to write an employee promotion suitable for any delivery method and a variety of workplace settings.

 1. Select your delivery method

 Promotion announcements can be delivered through a variety of channels.
-Consider the most effective and efficient way to send the announcement, such as via:
+Consider the most effective and efficient way to send the announcement, such as:

-Memo: You may consider this method if you have a company-wide message board to publicly post announcements.
-It can also be included as a brief mention in a company newsletter to employees and invested external parties.
+You may consider this method if you have a company-wide message board to publicly post announcements.
+It can also be included in a company newsletter to employees and invested external parties.

-Letter: This method may be appropriate for larger companies who want to more formally announce the promotion.
-This method may also be reserved for promotions in executive or leadership positions.
+This method may be appropriate for larger companies who want to formally announce the promotion.
+This method may also be reserved for promotions to executive or leadership positions.